 Submission and Review of Timesheets (Exempt and Non-Exempt)

 Non exempt employees are required to prepare, sign in ink, and submit their monthly time sheet to their direct supervisor by the 5th business day of the month for the previous month.
-The supervisor will personally review and be responsible for the time sheet, sign it, and forward to Rebecca Frazier (395 Soda Hall) by the 7th of the month.
+The supervisor will personally review and be responsible for the time sheet, sign it, and forward to Rebecca Davis (395 Soda Hall) by the 7th of the month.
 The supervisor should monitor the employee's maximum vacation accrual and ensure that vacation is scheduled for an employee who otherwise would max out within 60 days.

 An employee's failure to follow policy regarding submission of time sheets is a performance issue.
 Whether or not a time sheet is submitted by the employee, the information should be available from supervisory records and should be submitted by the supervisor in a timely manner.

-Becky Frazier will review each time sheet to ensure completeness and compliance with reporting policy and for accuracy of the calculations for time used, accrued, and the resultant accrual balances.
+Becky Davis will review each time sheet to ensure completeness and compliance with reporting policy and for accuracy of the calculations for time used, accrued, and the resultant accrual balances.
 Employees and/or supervisors will be contacted regarding any questions or changes to submitted time sheets.